Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

 ### AWS Health Dashboard
 +       Personalize view
     When you sign into the Health Dashboard, you have a personalized view of the AWS service status that powers your application.
 Use the Health Dashboard to learn about specific operational issues that affect your account.

 +       Proactive notifications
+    In addition to enabling emails to receive important Health events, you can configure AWS Health Aware to receive information in your slack channel or other operational tooling.

 +       Troubleshooting
+    When you get a Health event, it includes remediation details and specific guidance so that you can take action for events that affect your resources.
+For example, if a hardware issue affects one of your Amazon EBS volumes, the alert includes a list of affected resourves, recommendations, and help links o restore your volume from a snapshot.
+This helps you reduce the amount of time it takes to resolve issues.
 +       Integration and automation
 +       Access control
 +       Aggregate health events